UNOBRIDGELab/Dimensions/README.md

 ## Papers from this project:

-Yi, S., Lumbard, K., Damen, N., Germonprez, M., Toh, C., (2019).
-Towards an information archetypes framework: Exploring the types of information used in open source design engagements.
-IDETC 2019, CA. (Pending Publication)
+Yi, S., Lumbard, K., Damen, N. B., Germonprez, M., & Toh, C. A. (2019).
+Towards An Information Archetypes Framework: Exploring The Types Of Information Used In Open Source Design Engagements.
+In ASME 2019 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, IDETC/CIE 2019.
+American Society of Mechanical Engineers (ASME).
+(Pending Publication)

+Damen, N. B., & Toh, C. A. (2019).
+Investigating Information: A Qualitative Analysis Of EXPERT Designers’ Information Representation And Structuring Behaviors.
+In ASME 2019 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, IDETC/CIE 2019.
+American Society of Mechanical Engineers (ASME).
+(Pending Publication)

+Damen, N. B., & Toh, C. A. (2019).
+Looking for Inspiration: Understanding the Information Evaluation and Seeking Behavior of Novice Designers During Creative Idea Generation.
+In Proceedings of The 22nd International Conference on Engineering Design, Delft, The Netherlands (Pending Publication)

+Abid, A., Shi, W., & Toh, C. A. (2018).
+The ends or the means?
+Understanding how students use causal and effectual information during design activities.
+In ASME 2018 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference, IDETC/CIE 2018.
+American Society of Mechanical Engineers (ASME).

 Lumbard, K., Abid, A., Toh, C., & Germonprez, M. (2018).
 Knowing and Designing: Understanding Information Use in Open Source Design Through the Lens of Information Archetypes.
 HICSS 2018, Hawaii.

-Abid, A.,  IDETC 2018 ?

-Damen, D.,  IDETC 2018 ?

 ## License
 &copy; 2019 Kevin Lumbard, Christine Toh, Matt Germonprez, Nicole Damen, Attakias Mertens, Sue Yi, and Ammar Abid.